To print: Select File and then Print from your browser's menu

 In research studies, it has been shown that eating a bedtime snack containing uncooked cornstarch reduces the incidence of hypoglycemia overnight in people with Type 1 diabetes who follow an intensive insulin regimen.
 A small study that used continuous glucose monitoring to document the incidence and duration of hypoglycemia showed that hypoglycemia occurred at a rate of 2.8% when people with Type 1 diabetes ate an uncooked-cornstarch–based snack bar at bedtime, and at a rate of 22% when they ate their regular bedtime snack.
 In addition, people with Type 2 diabetes who ate a bedtime snack bar containing uncooked cornstarch had fewer incidents of elevated blood glucose at midnight and had lower fasting (before-breakfast) blood glucose levels the next morning.
 The reason for the lower morning fasting blood glucose level is unclear, but it may be due to improved insulin release from the pancreas or more controlled glucose output from the liver.

 One widely available product that contains uncooked cornstarch as a key ingredient is ExtendBar, a brand of nutrition bar that was developed by pediatric endocrinologist Francine Kaufman, who was searching for a way to help her patients stabilize their blood glucose level over extended periods.
 In her research, she found that mixing a relatively small amount of uncooked cornstarch with particular amounts of fat, protein, and other carbohydrates resulted in a substance that was slowly absorbed over nine hours.
-Her formulation is now the basis of ExtendBar snack bars, as well as ExtendCrisps, which are crispy, baked, savory snacks, and ExtendShakes, powdered beverage mixes.
+Her formulation is now the basis of ExtendBar snack bars, as well as ExtendCrisps, which are crispy, baked, savory snacks, ExtendDrizzles, which are sweet snacks, and ExtendShakes, powdered beverage mixes.

 Since they can help prevent hypoglycemia, products containing uncooked cornstarch may be useful in a number of situations.
 Eaten before bedtime, they can lower the risk of hypoglycemia during the night.
 As a between-meal snack, they may help to control both blood glucose level and appetite since they are digested so slowly.
 And eaten before exercise, a snack containing uncooked cornstarch can aid in preventing late-onset post-exercise hypoglycemia.
 This occurs when muscles continue to replenish their glucose stores hours after physical activity, leading to a sometimes-surprising drop in blood glucose level as much as 8–12 hours after exercise.